-Welcome to our class!
-My name is Stephanie Smolen and I am excited to be your teacher this year!
-Even though we are starting remotely, I am looking forward to building a great classroom community that is supportive, challenging in all the right ways, and full of important activities and lessons.
-This is my third year teaching 5th grade at Parkwood.
-Before teaching 5th, I taught 4th grade at Parkwood for two years.
-Overall, this is my 13th year teaching.
+My name is Jan Pembrooke and I am excited to be your teacher this year!
+I am so happy to be in person with you.
+I am really looking forward to building a great classroom community that is supportive, challenging in all the right ways, and full of important activities and lessons.
+I can’t wait to see you grow emotionally and intellectually.

 We love supporting our Parkwood Panthers with the growth, increased independence, and greater responsibility that comes with being a 5th grader!
 We help students see their role in learning as a collaborative process through listening and being open to others’ perspectives in group work.
 Fifth grade is also a time for students to learn how some important responsibility habits like meeting deadlines, organizing materials, and advocating for themselves as learners can actually increase the depth and overall enjoyment of the learning process.